LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 ![](/uploads/Highways calls variance.png)

-* A narrow-domain chatbot, covering a single task like reporting a pothole, would only have the potential to make a saving of £11,478
+* A narrow-domain chatbot, covering a single task like reporting a pothole, would only have the potential to make a saving of £11,478 in a single council.
+However, scaling this across all councils across the country then the potential saving becomes far more significant
 * Surrey had already migrated a large amount of contact regarding highways defects (73%) to the web.
 This means a greater degree of calls can already be handled by contact centres

 > The first line agent who's handling inquiries across multiple service areas is generally in a position to resolve those as compared to revenues and benefits where the vast majority were being transferred to a back office team